Cy-bec/AWS_Kubernetes/README.md

 ## Using Helm with Amazon EKS

-Use helm and Tiller only on local machine!
+Use helm and tiller only on local machine!

 ### Sources